Want to learn a mean reversion strategy?

 To clarify, a retail trader cannot compete with large institutions in trading.

-Stay away from hedge funds that use machine learnings and algorithms.
+Stay away from hedge funds that use machine learning and algorithms.

-These computer programs have been designed to extract profits from you and me.
+They have designed these programs on computers to extract profits from you and me.

 I have shared mean reversion trading systems below to help you understand how the strategies work.

 Portfolio selection has two stages, according to Harry Markowi. (source)